 Important efforts are already underway and most candidates (myself included) are actively participating in:

-- Proposition G - this initiative, on the ballot June 5th, will help pay teachers and paraeducators a competitive wage, making a difference for all schools but especially under-enrolled schools that face some of the highest turnover and have to spend the most time recruiting, orienting and supporting new teachers.
+- Paying educators a living wage - Proposition G, which passed in June, will help pay teachers and paraeducators a competitive wage, making a difference for all schools but especially under-enrolled schools that face some of the highest turnover and have to spend the most time recruiting, orienting and supporting new teachers.
 Last year SFUSD hired over 500 educators.
 When teachers stay longer, they are better positioned to know about and leverage resources beyond SFUSD, such as neighborhood arts and technology offerings, free tutoring programs and family support services.
-Vote “G” for “Great Schools” in June.

 - Affordable Housing for Educators - another effort aimed at helping students by reducing teacher turnover is below-market educator housing at the Francis Scott Key Annex.
 I've been an active community participant in activation of this underutilized SFUSD site for years, getting neighbors involved to help build momentum.